Rian Johnson: Career

+Early films and Breaking Bad

-Johnson's debut film, Brick, is a crime drama released in 2005 and made for just under $500,000.
-Johnson has often said that he looked to the novels of Dashiell Hammett as inspiration for the film's unique use of language.
+Johnson's debut feature film, Brick, is a crime drama released in 2005 and made for just under $500,000.
+Johnson has said he looked to Dashiell Hammett's novels as inspiration for the film's unique use of language.
 While the film is classified as a film noir, Johnson claims that no references were made to film noir during production, so as to focus the production away from reproducing a genre piece.
 Brick was released on DVD by Focus Features.

 Johnson directed the video for the Mountain Goats' song "Woke Up New" in 2006.
 He is a professed fan of the band and was asked to direct the video when bandleader John Darnielle noticed a reference to them in the credits for Brick.
 A song is credited to "The Hospital Bombers Experience", which is a reference to the Mountain Goats song titled "The Best Ever Death Metal Band in Denton".
 Johnson also directed a live performance film of the Mountain Goats' 2009 album The Life of the World to Come.
 The film consists of a single shot, depicting Darnielle performing the entire album on guitar and piano with minimal accompaniment.
 This film was screened in New York City, Chicago, Seattle, and Portland, Oregon upon its completion, and was released as a limited edition DVD on Record Store Day (April 17, 2010).

-Johnson's second film, The Brothers Bloom, is a con-man story released in theaters in May 2009 to moderately positive critical reviews.
+Johnson's second feature film, The Brothers Bloom, is a con-man story released in theaters in May 2009 to moderately positive critical reviews.
 On Metacritic, the film was assigned a weighted average score of 55 out of 100 based on 26 reviews from mainstream critics.

 In March 2010, Johnson announced that he was directing an episode of the TV series Breaking Bad for its third season.
 The episode, "Fly", aired on May 23, 2010.
 Johnson directed a second episode of the show, "Fifty-One", which aired on August 5, 2012, and earned him a Directors Guild of America Award.
 He directed a third episode, "Ozymandias", which received high praise from critics, frequently cited as being 'one of the best television episodes' to air.

 Johnson has made a number of short films, some of which are available on his website.
-His short film from high school titled Ninja Ko is available as an easter egg on the Brick DVD.
-After working with Joseph Gordon-Levitt on Brick, the two shot a short film in Paris, France titled Escargots.
-In 2002, he directed a short film titled The Psychology of Dream Analysis, which is available to view on his Vimeo account.
+His short film from high school, Ninja Ko, is available as an easter egg on the Brick DVD.
+After working with Joseph Gordon-Levitt on Brick, the two shot a short film in Paris titled Escargots.
+In 2002, he directed a short film, The Psychology of Dream Analysis, which is available to view on his Vimeo account.
 Johnson directed the episode "Manifest Destiny" of the TV series Terriers.